 What time do you meet?

-Our service begins at 11:00 am every Sunday, and generally lasts about an hour.
+Our service begins at 11:00 am every Sunday, and generally lasts about an hour and fifteen minutes.
 Please note that we host several other churches in our building.
 One of these churches, Hope Presbyterian, has a service right before ours.
 So don’t worry if you arrive for Grant Park Church’s service and see a bunch of people exiting the building.
 You haven’t missed our service; it’s just Hope Presbyterian’s folks leaving!

 What does the typical service look like?